What It’s Like to Fly United Basic Economy

-When I first bought the ticket, I wondered if I’d be able to circumvent the shit-seat assignment by checking in as soon as the flight opened online check-in.
+When I first bought the ticket, I wondered if I’d be able to circumvent the lack of seat assignment by checking in as soon as the flight opened for online check-in.
 However, there was one major issue with this:

-I wasn’t able to complete the online check in process unless I paid to check a bag. (!!!!)
+I couldn’t complete the online check-in process unless I paid to check a bag.

 Fine.
 Okay.
 I had no choice.
-I left the house 15 minutes earlier than I would have and schlepped over to one of the United self-check in kiosks.
-The first one I chose (yes, there were multiple) was far from the ticketing counter.
-Again, a “wait for agent” sign popped up, but I saw no agent nearby.
-Probably, I could have stood there all day and no one would have come over.
+I left the house 15 minutes earlier than I would have and schlepped over to one of the United self-check-in kiosks.
+The first one I chose was far from the ticketing counter.
+A “wait for agent” sign popped up, but I didn’t see an agent nearby.
+I probably could have stood there all day, and no one would have come over.

 I canceled and moved, this time in front of the desk where a United agent was standing.
 “Sir, can you help with this?”
 I asked.
-He waved a piece of paper under the screen and said “must be broken — try one of those,” pointing to a cluster with a group of travelers and one agent running around assisting people.
+He waved a piece of paper under the screen and said, “Must be broken.
+Try one of those.”
+He pointed to a cluster with a group of travelers and one agent running around assisting people.
 I raised an eyebrow and wondered if I’d ever get my boarding pass.

 The third kiosk finally worked.
-Aforementioned busy agent waved a badge under the kiosk and finally approved me (note: this was not what the other agent did) and I got my boarding pass.
+The aforementioned busy agent waved a badge under the kiosk and finally approved me.
+Note: this was not what the other agent did.
+I finally had my boarding pass.
 Though annoyed, I was relieved to see “32A” on my boarding pass and headed towards security.

 Boarding & Departure

-Although United lists all the restrictions of basic economy at purchase, they leave out one detail: the boarding group.
-All basic economy travelers are in the last one.
+Although United lists all the restrictions of Basic Economy at purchase, they leave out one detail: the boarding group.
+All Basic Economy travelers are in the last boarding group.

-What’s more likely is that you’ll end up with one of the last remaining seats, which may, or may not, be near your travel partner (a total deal breaker for folks with young children or companions who need help), next to the bathrooms, or be a middle seat between two oversized Texans (true story).
+What’s more likely is that you’ll end up with one of the last remaining seats which may or may not be near your travel partner, next to the bathrooms, or in a middle seat.

-If you choose to book a ticket on this fare, well, godspeed to you, friend.
-Here, take a few of our packing light tips — you’ll need them.
+If you choose to book a Basic Economy fare, then godspeed to you, friend.
+Here, take a few of our packing light tips.
+You’ll need them.